sunilkumar2170/assignment/README.md

 DB_DIALECT=postgres
 Backend will run on 👉 http://localhost:5000

-3️⃣ Frontend Setup
+ Frontend Setup
-bash

 Copy code
 cd ../frontend
 npm install
 npm start

 Frontend will run on 👉 http://localhost:3000

-🐳 Docker Setup (Optional but Recommended)
+ Docker Setup (Optional but Recommended)
 You can run both frontend and backend using Docker with a single command.

 Step 1: Build and start containers bash